data-skeptic/blog/episodes/2022/the-great-australian-prediction-project.md

 ## The Great Australian Prediction Project

+Data scientists and psychics have at least one major thing in common.
+Both professions attempt to predict the future.
+In the case of a data scientist, this is done using algorithms, data, and often comes with some measure of quality such as a confidence interval or estimated accuracy.
+In contrast, psychics rely on their intuition or an appeal to the supernatural as the source for their predictions.
+Still, in the interest of empirical evidence, the quality of predictions made by psychics can be put to the test.

-Richard Saunders, host of [The Skeptic Zone](https://www.skepticzone.tv/) Podcast, joins us today to talk about the [Great Australian Psychic Prediction Project](https://www.skeptics.com.au/2021/12/09/psychic-project-full-results-released/).
+[The Great Australian Psychic Prediction Project](https://www.skeptics.com.au/2021/12/09/psychic-project-full-results-released/) seeks to do exactly that.
+It's the longest known project tracking annual predictions made by psychics, and the accuracy of those predictions in hindsight.
+Richard Saunders, host of [The Skeptic Zone](https://www.skepticzone.tv/) Podcast, joins us to share the results of this decadal study.